avniproject/avni-website/src/pages/about/index.md

 # Team

-**avni** is developed by software team of software with significant public sector, health, experience from [Samanvay Research & Development Foundation](www.samanvayfoundation.org) and development efforts funded by [Social Alpha](https://www.socialalpha.org/) and [Project Tech4Dev (Chintu Gudiya Foundation)](https://chintugudiya.org/tech4dev/).
-Recently [Soft Corner](http://www.soft-corner.com/) has the join the product development efforts with Samanvay.
+**avni** is developed by a team with significant experience in applying technology to the public healthcare sector from [Samanvay Research & Development Foundation](www.samanvayfoundation.org) and development efforts funded by [Social Alpha](https://www.socialalpha.org/) and [Project Tech4Dev (Chintu Gudiya Foundation)](https://chintugudiya.org/tech4dev/).
+Recently [Soft Corner](http://www.soft-corner.com/) has the joined the product development efforts with Samanvay.

 # Avni Software